Are you someone who suffers from sciatica?

 The symptom is a deterioration of a disc that cushions vertebral tissue.
 With the wear down of the discs, it is possible to reduce their ability to protect nerves and cause discomfort.

 Spinal stenosis is a spinal canal narrowing that puts pressure on nerve tissue causing discomfort.

 What Kind of Chair is Best for Sciatica?

 Choosing the right kind of chair is essential for managing your Sciatica.
-When choosing a ergonomic office chair, look for one that offers lumbar support and a swivel base this combination allows you to adjust the seat height, angle and depth to best fit your body and posture.
+The ideal office chair for those with sciatica pain should include at least 3 to 4 key characteristics, such as lumbar support, a swivel base, adjustable height, and adjustable angle and depth to fit your body and posture.

 For example, a high back ergonomic office chair is a great choice for taller people.